yoginderbagga/90DaysOfDevOps/2026/day-48/capstone-project-devboard.md

 **Update: 8th August 2026**

 In the initial phase of Capstone Project building there were multiple error received during the time CI/CD Pipeline run and one of main error was from ``dependency-scan.yml`` workflow file which caused the workflow to not get completed.
-The purpose of this job is to run a security scanning check to ensure there are no packages with vulnerability.
-Below is the error message :
+The second issue was related to the deployment, as you make a change a to the frontend code from ``~/devboard/frontend/src/pages$ vim DashboardPage.jsx`` were not getting live to the deployment itself.
+Though the changes were getting pushed to the repository but from the repository they didn't go the application.

 <img width="1412" height="482" alt="Screenshot 2026-08-05 220539" src="https://github.com/user-attachments/assets/c4057e50-9c12-4971-b850-5351f62ba93c" />

 ``react-router`` and ``react-router-dom`` packages has a high severity security vulnerability in the package version ``6.0.0 - 7.17.0`` and needs to be updated to a version which is fixed and has no vulnerability.
+Below are the steps I have listed for both of these issues "Dependency scan" and "Change Deployed Doesn't Go Live"

-**Troubleshooting Steps:**
+**Troubleshooting Steps for Dependency scan:**

 1. Since its vulnerable package for the ``react-router`` I ran ``npm audit`` to look at the vulnerability report and ``npm audit fix`` to update automatically update the insecure dependencies packages to the secure version.